Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Bridging and Error Detection

 \section{Bridging and Error Detection}

-In this section, we present our bridging schemes.
-Bridging is required for fixed-length constrained codes so that forbidden patterns do not appear at the transition between consecutive codewords.
-Our bridging schemes do not allow same-symbol runs of length higher than $3$, i.e., they are designed for D-LOCO codes with $\ell \geq 3$.
+In this section, we present our bridging schemes. {Using a single codeword for the whole DNA strand results in higher encoding-decoding complexity and codeword-to-message error propagation \cite{ahh_loco, ahh_general}.
+Hence, it is essential while encoding data in a DNA strand to concatenate shorter codewords in order to prevent forbidden patterns at the transition between consecutive codewords.
+This process is called bridging.} Our bridging schemes do not allow same-symbol runs of length higher than $3$, i.e., they are designed for D-LOCO codes with $\ell \geq 3$.
 We note that these schemes are selected to also enable error detection (which will be discussed in this section) without increasing the $AT-GC$ disparity (which will be discussed in the next section).